syncyomi/syncyomi/README.md

 #### Preparing for Installation

-Before proceeding, backup your existing Tachiyomi environment.
-The latest release of the modified Tachiyomi app can be found on our [Discord](https://discord.gg/aydqBWAZs8).
+Before proceeding, backup your existing Tachiyomi environment. ~~The latest release of the modified Tachiyomi app can be found on our [Discord](https://discord.gg/aydqBWAZs8).~~ It's merged to TachiyomiSY [TachiyomiSY Preview version](https://github.com/jobobby04/TachiyomiSYPreview/releases)

-Install the modified Tachiyomi client on your device.
+Download and Install currently it's in preview version of TachiyomiSY but eventually it will be in the stable version.

 Then, go to `Settings > Data and Storage` in the app.
 Under the Sync section, input your Host details (e.g., `http://192.168.1.202:8282` or `https://sync.mydomain.tld`) and the previously generated API Key.

 #### Important Configuration for Direct IP Users